netpromotion/profiler/README.md

     /* your code goes here */
 }, [new TracyBarAdapter([
     "show" => [
-        "memoryUsageChart" => false, // or true
+        "memoryUsageChart" => true, // or false
         "shortProfiles" => true // or false
     ]
 ])]);